 What is lateral epicondylitis?

-Lateral epicondylitis (also known as tennis elbow) is characterised by lateral elbow and upper forearm pain and tenderness.
+Lateral epicondylitis (also known as tennis elbow) is characterised by pain on the outside of the elbow, and upper forearm pain and tenderness.
 It is a condition where there is damage, with subsequent inflammation and degeneration of the forearm extensor muscles and tendon at its bony attachment to the outer elbow.
 These group of muscles at the back of the forearm act to extend the wrist and fingers.